 Anahita

-LG lesser power (yazata) of prosperity, justice, liquids (She/Her)
+LG Intermediate power (yazata) of prosperity, justice, liquid, rivers, streams, sacred cleanliness, life-giving water; [She/Her]

 Realm: Mount Celestia / Lunia / Purifying Water

-Anahita is an ancient water goddess from Persian mythology, also associated with fertility, prosperity, justice and healing.
-She appears as a beautiful and benevolent figure, and her attributes align closely with the life-giving and nurturing properties of water; cascading blue hair woven with water lilies, flowing slue-green silk robes, and she moves and speaks with the grace of a river.
+Anahita is an ancient water goddess of the Persian Yazad, who’s also associated with fertility, prosperity, justice and healing.
+She manifests as a young woman with flawless alabaster white skin, with subtle blue scales.
+She’s always surrounded by a gentle swirling mist of soothing coolness, no matter the weather.
+She has cascading blue hair woven with water lilies, flowing blue-and-white silk robes that look like rushing water, and she move with the grace of a river.

 However, her importance extends beyond just water-related matters.
-She is also revered as a deity who brought fertility to crops, the protection of animals, and the well-being of the natural world.
-Her realm Purifying Water on Lunia, on the banks of the River Eunoë, is bursting with abundance of fruits, vegetables, and free-roaming healthy livestock.
+She’s also revered as the deity who brings fertility to the crops each Spring, a protector of animals, and is devoted to the well-being of the natural world.
+Her realm Purifying Water on Lunia, located on the banks of the River Eunoë, is always bursting with abundance of fruits, honey, vegetables, and free-roaming healthy livestock.

-In the Persian Pantheon, Anahita is considered a yazata, a divine being worthy of worship and devotion, while (of course) subservient to the great Ahura Mazdah.
-Some sages believe Anahita, as with the other yazata, may be an aspect of Ahura Mazdah.
-She may well be both; powers can be tricksy like that.
+In the Persian Pantheon, Anahita is considered a yazata, a divine being worthy of worship and devotion, while (of course) subservient to the great Ahura Mazda, the ultimate leader of the pantheon.
+Some sages believe Anahita, as with the other yazata, may in fact be an aspect of Ahura Mazdah.
+Indeed, she may well be both at the same time; powers can be tricksy like that.

-Anahita’s petitioners are renowned for their festival celebrations in the name of their goddess, where bountiful food and drink is available to all and the revelling continues for days.
-Not just useful for the morning after the festival, Anahita’s faithful are also held in high regard as healer and herbal medicine-makers.
+Anahita’s petitioners are renowned for their festival celebrations in the name of their goddess, where bountiful food and drink is freely available to all and the revelling continues for days.
+And this is not just useful for the morning after the festival, Anahita’s faithful are also held in high regard across the planes as healers and herbal medicine-makers.

-Sources: mimir.net, inspired by A Tiefling’s Exultation by Alex Roberts.
+Sources: Jon Winter-Holt, inspired by A Tiefling’s Exultation by Alex Roberts.